nextcloud/ios/README.md

 #### Dependencies

 After forking the repository you have to build the dependecies.
 Dependencies are managed with Carthage.
 Run

 ```
 carthage build --platform ios
 ```
-to fetch and comile the dependencies.
+to fetch and compile the dependencies.

 #### Fabric